-(b) In addition to any other penalties provided by law, any person who willfully fails to appear in response to a subpoena or to an order issued under the provisions of Rule 13.13 hereof, or who wilfully fails to answer any questions or to produce any books, papers, photographs, or other items pertinent to any hearing before the Commission or a Referee, or who knowingly gives false testimony or who knowingly solicits, condones, or accepts, without refutation, false, or misleading testimony given by any witness in his/her behalf at any such hearing may be found guilty of contempt by the Commission or the Referee in accordance with these Rules.
+(b) In addition to any other penalties provided by law, any person who willfully fails to appear in response to a subpoena or to an order issued under the provisions of Rule 13.13 hereof, or who willfully fails to answer any questions or to produce any books, papers, photographs, or other items pertinent to any hearing before the Commission or a Referee, or who knowingly gives false testimony or who knowingly solicits, condones, or accepts, without refutation, false, or misleading testimony given by any witness in his/her behalf at any such hearing may be found guilty of contempt by the Commission or the Referee in accordance with these Rules.

 (c) Any officer or employee required to testify shall not be subjected to any disciplinary action by the appointing authority of the officer or employee because the employee so testifies.

 Subject to the provisions of 13.16(a), the Commission or the referee may, in its or his discretion, order the costs of any hearing or appeal, or any portion of such costs, including the costs of recording and transcribing testimony to be paid by or charged to either or both interested parties.

 (a) The travel expenses of an officer or employee other than the appellant who is required to appear before the Commission or a referee in the hearing of an appeal shall be paid by the department which employs him.

 (b) The Commission or the referee may order that any person who is not an officer or employee of a department and who is subpoenaed to testify at a hearing shall be entitled to the same mileage and fees as are allowed witnesses in civil cases by the Nineteenth Judicial Court for the Parish of East Baton Rouge.

 (c) Witness fees and travel expenses may be taxed to either party, in the Commission's discretion.